 Very little is known outside of the fishery dependent data available from the fishery conducted at the Charleston Bump off South Carolina.
-Available life history data reflect information from older and bigger fish, with low sample sizes for smaller, younger fish.
-Rademeyer and Butterworth (2014) estimated natural mortality (M) for wreckfish at 0.037 per year.
-Lytton et al. (2016) recommends using M at 0.09 for wreckfish stock assessment.
 In the wreckfish commercial sector, barrelfish (Hyperoglyphe perciformes) and red bream (Beryx decadactylus) are caught as bycatch (Goldman and Sedberry 2011) and are likely sold or used for personal consumption.
 Other species collected by Goldman and Sedberry (2011) on vertical lines with baited hooks from 400 to 800 m depth, on and around Charleston Bump were: splendid alfonsino (Beryx splendens), conger eel (Conger oceanicus), gulper shark (Centrophorus granulosus), roughskin dogfish (Cirrhigaleus asper), and shortspine dogfish (Squalus mitsukurii).
 Fishermen could harvest one of these species and return co-occurring species to the water as "regulatory discards" (e.g., if the fish are under the size limit) or if undesirable; however, a portion of the discarded fish would not survive due to the depths at which these fish are caught.
 Wreckfish are rarely encountered by recreational fishermen and discard mortality would be 100% due to the depths at which they are captured.